Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained Problems: Convergence Analysis

-To evaluate the discretization error, we employ a strategy that is parallel to that of \citet[Theorem 4.2]{Leimkuhler}, but we additionally require the parameter dependence of their bounds on $\beta$ and $d$.
-For that purpose, we adapt the Taylor expansion of $u(X_{k+1}) -u(X_k)$ up to the third order with respect to $X_{k+1} - X_k$.
-Then, we bound the derivatives, which is non-trivial, by employing the {\it Bismut-Elworthy-Li} formula borrowed from \citet{andres2011pathwise,cerrai1998some} for our Neumann problem.
-In that evaluation, we need to show that the derivatives of $\mathbb{E}\left[f(X_t^x)\right]-\mathbb{E}_\pi f$ with respect to $x$ decays exponentially as $t$ goes to infinity.
-We prove it by extending the argument made in the proof of \citet[Lemma 5.4]{Brehier}.
-The detailed proof of \Cref{lem:discretization-error} is deferred to \Cref{sec:detailed-proof}.
-Fortunately, the reflection operation enables us to cancel the second-order derivative term and we can obtain a tighter evaluation of the discretization error.
+The right-hand side can be bounded by $\mathcal{O}(1/(\lambda_* N \eta))$ (due to Lemma \ref{lem:derivative-bounds} given in Appendix \ref{sec:detailed-proof}), corresponding to the first term of the upper bound \eqref{eq:lemdiscretization-error-bound}.
+The second term of the upper bound \eqref{eq:lemdiscretization-error-bound} comes from the discretization error which can be evaluated as follows.
+In parallel to \cite[Theorem 4.2]{Leimkuhler} along with additional dependence of their bounds on the inverse temperature parameter $\beta$ and the problem dimension $d$, we perform the Taylor expansion to the increment $u(X_{k+1}) -u(X_k)$ up to the third order and bound the derivatives with the aid of the {\it Bismut-Elworthy-Li} formula \cite{andres2011pathwise,cerrai1998some}.
+In that evaluation, we show that the derivative of $\mathbb{E}\left[f(X^x(t))\right]-\mathbb{E}_\pi f$ with respect to the initial state $x$ decays exponentially as $t$ tends to infinity, along the line of \cite[Lemma 5.4]{Brehier}.
+Here, the reflection operation $\mathcal{R}_K$ plays a key role for a more precise evaluation of the discretization error in the sense of canceling the second-order derivative term.
+For a detailed derivation of Lemma \ref{lem:discretization-error}, we direct the reader to Appendix \ref{sec:detailed-proof}.